A Normality Test for High-dimensional Data based on a Nearest Neighbor Approach: Method and Theory

 \item There exists an estimator of $\mu$ such that $\|\mu_x-\mu\|_2 \leq O_\pr(1)$, and an estimator of $\S$ such that $\|\Sigma_x-\Sigma\|_2 = o_{\pr}(n^{-\frac{1}{d}-\frac{(2+a) \log d + \kappa}{2 \log n}})$ with $\kappa = 1-\frac{1}{d}\log |\Sigma| - \log 2$ and $a=\left\{ \right.$ where $1\ll \xi_{d,n}=o(\log n/d)$ and $1\ll\epsilon_d=o(\log d)$. \end{enumerate}

-Under the above two conditions, Theorem \ref{thm:asym} studies the asymptotic equivalence between the events $YY$ and $Y^*Y^*$ under the null hypothesis, which in turn guarantees the type I error control of the following proposed Algorithm \ref{algo1}. \begin{theorem} Assume (A\ref{C1}) and (A\ref{C2}).
+Under the above two conditions, Theorem \ref{thm:asym} studies the asymptotic equivalence between the events $YY$ and $Y^*Y^*$ under the null hypothesis, which in turn guarantees the type I error control of the proposed method. \begin{theorem} Assume (A\ref{C1}) and (A\ref{C2}).
 Then it follows that, under $H_0$, as $n\rightarrow\infty$,

 \end{theorem} The proof of the theorem is provided in Section \ref{sec:thmproof}.